• Skip to main content

 They lived in a single-wide trailer purchased in 1984 after my Gampy passed away on land part of Deb’s family, about 2 acres.
 Dad and Deb had a Tahoe, a camper, and a boat.

-They loved their church family and came to visit us every Sunday after church, and they were good people.
+They loved their church family and visited us every Sunday after church, and they were good people.

 Deb passed from cancer, and Dad died from complications after a heart attack.
 I miss him every day.